leanswift/leanswift.github.io/ecommerce/pages/add-ons/multiwarehouse/5.0.0/usermanual-multiwarehouse.md

 Stocks of the product based on warehouses are displayed.

-A similar split up can be viewed in the Magento admin section on Catalog> Products.
+A similar split up can be viewed in the Magento admin section on Catalog -> Products.

 <kbd><img alt="Product_admin_view" src="https://github.com/leanswift/leanswift.github.io/blob/ECNT-2547/ecommerce/images/add-ons/multiwarehouse/Product_Admin_View.png"></kbd>